 There is something inherently flawed about the idea that, to make a great relationship, we must force ourselves to repeatedly communicate something that should already be known.

-There’s an underlying idea that—if I don’t tell you, you’ll forget.
+Think of how strange this is: if I don’t remind you of my love, you’ll forget I feel it.
 Even worse, if I don’t tell you, you will doubt me.
 You will doubt my love.

 Is that not disheartening?

 If I do not tell you, each day, each moment, that I still love you, you lose faith in me.
 This makes me feel as if you do not trust me.
 You doubt my words.
 You doubt me.